circonus/docs/content/circonus/on-premises/installation/getting-started.md

 These aspects vary for each component.
 Some components are better suited for virtualization than others; components that should be run on physical hardware will be noted as such.

-Unless otherwise specified, disk storage shall be of adequate redundancy (RAID10 on Linux or ZFS mirrors on OmniOS) at a minimum of 7200 RPM (for spinning media) and CPU cores should be a minimum of 2GHz.
+Unless otherwise specified, disk storage shall be of adequate redundancy (RAID10 or ZFS mirrors) at a minimum of 7200 RPM (for spinning media) and CPU cores should be a minimum of 2GHz.

 Refer to the [Networking Requirements](#networking-requirements) section for inter-component communications.